CodeAfu/EmailManagementSystemDS/README.md

 - Feel free to use the DynArray class if you want, but dont trust it to be as optimized as std::vector
 - Keep Code Clean and Readable
 - Make sure the project runs before you contribute your code.
 If possible, test with the latest changes on Github.
-- **You can refer below for the design pattern I have in mind.
-However if you have our own idea that can work with this application, feel free to go for it**
+- **You can refer below for the <ins>design pattern</ins> I have in mind.
+However if you have your our own idea that can work with this application, feel free to go for it.**

 ## Design Pattern
 #### The project uses an Object Oriented approach so we can work on our own part without affecting others.
 Take a look at the User class: